 Medicare eligibility begins at age 65, but until that time you’ll need to enroll in a private insurance plan.
-Since 2014, Americans who lack employer-sponsored coverage are required to purchase health insurance or pay a tax penalty, under the Patient Protection and Affordable Care Act, commonly referred to as the ACA or Obamacare.
 You can choose from three plan types, which offer varying premiums, fees and deductibles.
 Your rates will depend on your age, where you live, your income, the number of people in your household, and whether you smoke.
 These amounts will be adjusted for inflation annually.
-The chart below shows what some of those costs look like as of 2016.
+The chart below shows what some of those costs look like as of 2019.

 For people who need regular medical care and prescriptions, a Gold plan may be the best option, while a Silver or Bronze plan might be more appropriate for less frequent consumers of health services.
 Note that Bronze plans require significantly higher out of pocket spending, which should be weighed against the lower monthly premiums.

 Under the law, all plans must cover 10 primary health benefits:

 4. Maternity and newborn care

 8. Lab work